Knee pain, shoulder pain & elbow pain

 Physiotherapy for shoulder pain

 Shoulders love to move.
-If you're experiencing shoulder pain, we'll almost certainly give you strengthening exercises, which have been shown to improve shoulder pain in both the short and longer term.
+If you're experiencing shoulder pain, we'll almost certainly give you strengthening exercises, which have been shown to help improve shoulder pain in both the short and longer term.

 Treatment for shoulder pain may include: